-Chalcots Community Manifesto
+Chalcots Community Action

 Over the past year, North Camden Zone, a local community organising project, has been meeting with people who live on the Chalcots.
 Together, we’ve come up with the Chalcots Community Manifesto and nine goals for how the Chalcots could become a stronger, safer, more connected community where everyone’s voice is valued, and residents have everything they need to look after their wellbeing and support each other.